emqx/emqx-docs/en_US/access-control/authn/authn.md

 - `${cert_subject}`: It will be replaced by the subject of the client's TLS certificate at runtime, only applicable to TLS connections.
 - `${cert_common_name}`: It will be replaced by the Common Name of the client's TLS certificate at runtime,  only applicable to TLS connections.

-## Configure Authentication Mechanism
+## Configure Authenticators

 EMQX provides 3 ways to use authentication, namely: Dashboard, Configuration file and HTTP API.

 ### Configure with Dashboard

 EMQX Dashboard is an intuitive way to configure EMQX authenticators, where you can check their status or customize the settings.
-For example, as shown in the screenshot below, we have configured 2 authenticators: password authentication based on built-in database and JWT authentication.
+For example, as shown in the screenshot below, you have configured 2 authenticators: password authentication based on built-in database and JWT authentication.

 ![](./assets/authn-dashboard-2.png)